 PBMH clinical records can be accessed by the GP at any time by clicking on “All Records” on EMIS.
 Once the assessment/consultation has been completed, GPs will be alerted to the outcome by email or a document being sent.

-- Registered with an Islington GP practice
+- registered with an Islington GP practice

-- GP practice not in Islington
+- people registered at a GP practice outside Islington

-- Referrals for crisis care
+- referrals for crisis care